Privacy statement

 We collect and process your personal information to:

-- Manage the oversight and quality assurance of the Stronger Practice Hubs programme, including assurance and monitoring of all grant claims from the Hubs, entailing handling financial information
+• Manage the oversight and quality assurance of the early years stronger practice hubs programme, including assurance and monitoring of all grant claims from the Hubs, entailing handling financial information

-- Manage the facilitation of best practice and intelligence sharing between Hubs and with the DfE
+• Manage the facilitation of best practice and intelligence sharing between Hubs and with the DfE and programme delivery partner.

-- Manage the governance of the Stronger Practice Hubs programme
+• Manage the governance of the early years stronger practice hubs programme

-- Inform and manage programme data – including statistics around engagement and reach of the Stronger Practice Hubs
+• Inform and manage programme data – including statistics around engagement and reach of the early years stronger practice hubs, Early Years Stronger Practice Advisers and Early Years Learning Leads

 How long we keep it

 The DfE will only keep your personal information for as long as we need it.
-We decide how long to keep your personal information based on the needs of the department and the law.
+We decide how long to keep your personal information based on the needs of the department and also what the law says.
+All data is securely and permanently deleted at the end of the retention period.
+We call this our retention and disposal schedule.
 For this project, we will keep your personal data for up to 12 months following its end date to allow for evaluation.
-The end of this programme is estimated to be March 2026.
+The end of this programme is estimated to be March 2029.

 We will take necessary steps to keep your information safe.
 It will then be securely destroyed when it is no longer needed.